 A thesis option candidate may petition to be exempt from the final examination provided the degree plan GPA is 3.500 or greater and he/she has the approval of the advisory committee, the head of the student's major department, or intercollegiate chair, if appropriate, and the Graduate and Professional School.
 It is required that the petition for exemption be submitted the same semester the student intends to submit the thesis.

 Non-Thesis Option

-A final examination may be required for the non-thesis Master of Science in Hospitality, Tourism, and Recreation Management program.
+A final examination is not required for the non-thesis Master of Science in Economics program.